google/applied-computing-series/ac1/_sources/projects/module_b.rst

 Here are the steps you’ll need to complete. **Under each step are sub-bullets detailing questions you need to answer in your report.**

+** Step 1: Choosing a Dataset**

+In any data science project, you will need good, reliable data.
+There are many data sources available online.
+Chances are if there is a topic you are interested in, there is a corresponding dataset.
+It is important that the dataset you choose does not have any copyright restrictions and is trustworthy.

+To Do:

+    -   Form a group of no more than 4 people.
+(You may want to form a group with people who are in a similar major or have similar interests as this may make dataset selection easier)
+    -   Find a dataset to analyze online.
+If you are unsure where to start looking, check out the hints section for some places to start.
+If you have questions about your dataset, ask an instructor before proceeding.
+    -   Deliverable: State and describe your dataset.
+Why did you choose this particular dataset?

 1. Form a group of no more than 4 people.
 (You may want to form a group with people who are in a similar major or have similar interests as this may make dataset selection easier).